 Archives and Records Centre User Policy

 The University Archives and Records Centre is a unique research facility housed within the library.
 It is home to the University of Winnipeg Archives and the Rare Book Collection.
+The university’s Freedom of Information and Protection of Privacy Office is also located here.

 The nature and rarity of some of the materials necessitate special procedures unique to the area.
 Permissible patron activities in other parts of the library are not permitted in this area.
 Below is a list of conditions which apply to all patrons wishing to use materials housed in the University Archives and Records Centre.